 - The Registrar will certify to the Vice President that minimum requirements have or have not been met.

-- If Minimum requirements have been satisfied, the Graduation Office will provide so notify the Vice President, provide the appropriate Degree, Certificate of Completion, or Diploma, with Diploma cover, to the requestor, and post the ward on the deceased student's transcript
+- If Minimum requirements have been satisfied, the Graduation Office will provide so notify the Vice President, provide the appropriate Degree, Certificate of Completion, or Diploma, with Diploma cover, to the requestor, and post the award on the deceased student's transcript

 - If minimum requirements are not met, the Degree, Certificate of Completion or Diploma will not be awarded, and the Vice President will determine if the circumstances warrant the awarding of a Certificate of Academic Achievement.

 - If the Certificate of Academic Achievement is to be awarded, the Graduation Office will provide it to the requestor.
-No Notations of this certificate will be made on the deceased student's transcript
+No notations of this certificate will be made on the deceased student's transcript

 4. The Vice President will communicate the results of the request to the requestor.